-AIS 101 Introduction to Arabic (3) [Introducción a la lengua árabe]
+AlS 001 Introduction to Arabic (3) [Introducción a la lengua árabe]

-This introductory course to the Arabic language aims to offer students a general view of this language.
+This introductory course in the Arabic language aims to offer students a general view of this language.
 Students will learn about its origin and evolution, its geographical diversity, and some characteristics of classical and modern Arabic.
 In addition, students will learn some practical aspects of the language, such as the alphabet and calligraphy, as well as some basic knowledge of the language for communication purposes.
-This introductory language course is considered a lower division course.
+Lower division.